 Partial annotation and underannotation Adding annotation of missing alternate splicing (AS) transcripts at annotated loci and extending partial AS transcripts to reflect their full length remains an important goal of the GENCODE project.
 Adding missing exons and splice junctions is essential in providing the best possible foundation for downstream analysis and interpretation.
 Even where all exonic sequence is annotated, the accurate extension of all transcripts to full-length is essential to describe the connectivity.
 It is also vital to extend all transcripts to full length to allow the proper interpretation of the functional potential of a transcript and promoter.
 Where a partial AS transcript cannot be annotated as protein-coding or NMD with certainty, it is annotated with an agnostic ‘processed transcript’ biotype, and manual annotation will be revisited when more data become available.
-In GENCODE 24 there are more than 10,000 processed transcripts annotated at protein-coding genes and a further 33,000 partial protein-coding transcripts tagged as incomplete (either start or end not found).
+In GENCODE 24 there are more than 10,000 processed transcripts annotated at protein-coding genes, and a further 33,000 partial protein-coding transcripts tagged as incomplete (either start or end not found).
 Those transcripts associated with protein-coding loci but lacking a CDS are considered underannotated, in that their structures are correctly described to the extent of their homology with the supporting evidence but due to uncertainty over any splicing events not covered by the supporting evidence and the position of their termini.
 It is difficult to estimate the precise number of unannotated AS transcripts even within protein-coding loci, however it is likely to be large.
 Recent reannotation of 70 genes on a clinical panel for Early infantile epileptic encephalopathies (EIEE) using PacBio, SLRseq (REF) and RNA-seq (REF) datasets from brain (i.e. the appropriate tissue given our knowledge of the expression pattern of the genes and the disorders in which they are implicated) led to the annotation of 1092 novel AS transcripts, 706 novel exons, 224 novel splice sites in annotated exons and more than 141kb of additional exonic sequence, of which 15.2kb was novel CDS.

 It is also essential to extend transcripts of all biotypes to full-length, including transcripts with NMD and retained_intron biotypes.
-While both have historically been regarded as reflecting missplicing events and poor RNA preparation, over recent yearstranscripts of both these biotypes have been implicated in the post-transcriptional regulation of the genes with which they are associated (REFs) and disruption of their splicing has been associated with disease (REF).
+While both have historically been regarded as reflecting missplicing events and poor RNA preparation, over recent years, studies have shown that transcripts of both these biotypes have been implicated in the post-transcriptional regulation of the genes with which they are associated (REFs) and disruption of their splicing has been associated with disease (REF).

 While almost all protein-coding loci have at least one full-length transcript, many annotated lncRNA loci do not (REF).
 Extending transcripts at lncRNA loci allows additional exons to be identified, and allows a more informed determination of transcript and locus biotype, for example confirming that currently annotated lincRNAs are fully intergenic.